quiltdata/t4/docs/Technical Reference.md

 1. Specify stack details in the form of a stack _name_ and CloudFormation _parameters_.
 Refer to the descriptions displayed above each text box for further details.
+Service Catalog users require a license key.
+See [Before you install Quilt](#Before_you_install_Quilt) for how to obtain a license key.

     ![](./imgs/stack-details.png)